Igor Sergeyev: Early life and career

 Sergeyev graduated from the school No. 22 in Makiivka in 1955.
 From 1955 to 1960 he studied at the military college, which he graduated with honors.
 After graduation he was appointed commander of the squad of ballistic missiles testing of the 37th ballistic missile division.
 From 1962 to 1963 he served as deputy commander for technical part of the ballistic missile battery.
 In 1963 he was appointed assistant to the chief of the engineering service of the ballistic missile regiment.
 From 1965 to 1968 he was deputy commander for armament of the ballistic missile battalion.
 In 1968 he became deputy squad commander for combat readiness and combat training of the ballistic missile division.
 From 1970 to 1971 he was chief of staff of the 351st ballistic missile regiment.

 From 1971 to 1973, Sergeyev studied at the Military Academy of the Strategic Missile Forces of the Soviet Union, from which he graduated with honors.
 After graduation, he was appointed commander of the 543rd ballistic missile regiment.
 In 1975, he was appointed chief of staff and – later – commander of the 46th ballistic missile division.

 From 1978 to 1980, Sergeyev studied at the Military Academy of the General Staff of the Armed Forces of the USSR.
-After graduation, he was appointed chief of staff of the 43rd ballistic missile army.
+After graduation, he was appointed Chief of Staff of the 43rd Rocket Army in Ukraine.
 In 1983, he was appointed chief of the Operations Directorate of the Main Staff of the Strategic Missile Forces of the Soviet Union.
 In 1985, he was appointed first deputy chief of the Main Staff of the Strategic Missile Forces of the Soviet Union.
 From 1989 to 1992, he served as deputy commander-in-chief for combat training of the Strategic Missile Forces of the Soviet Union.

-By the Decree of the President of the Russian Federation of 19 August 1992 No. 905, Sergeyev was appointed Commander-in-Chief of the Strategic Rocket Forces of Russia.
+By a decree of the President of the Russian Federation of 19 August 1992 No. 905, Sergeyev was appointed Commander-in-Chief of the Strategic Rocket Forces of Russia.
 On 13 August 1996, he was promoted to army general.

 In 1994, Sergeyev received an academic degree of the doctor of technical sciences with a thesis on combat control systems.